AidinSh/RadancyAssignment/README.md

 You can run APIs by simply running RadancyAssignmentApplication.java file.

-The test cases are in src/test/java/RadancyAssignment. you can run the individually by running each method or all together by running the class file.
+The test cases are in src/test/java/RadancyAssignment. you can run them individually by running each method or all together by running the class file.